krushiraj/watch-faces/README.md

 # Analog Watch Face - Wear OS
 This is an analog watch face made by Krushi Raj Tula.

 I recommend to go through the references I mentioned if you want to start/continue developement on top of this project.
+This project is written in Kotlin for Android.
+If you're familiar working with Java or Android development using Java then you can directky jump off, not much of new things are required for understanding this.

+You can read docs about Kolin [here](https://kotlinlang.org/docs/kotlin-docs.pdf).

 References I used for building this are:
 1. [Create a watchface for Wear with Kotlin - Codelabs](https://codelabs.developers.google.com/codelabs/watchface-kotlin/index.html#0)